 We all cherish our freedom.
 A nation built on rugged individualism producing innovation and promoting entrepreneurship, we relish our autonomy, being beholden to no-one, free to pursue our God-given inalienable rights to pursue the self-evident truths of liberty, life and happiness.

 Since America became a nation, wrenching itself free from the despot clutches of the 18th century English monarchy, it has remained the land where freedom reigns.
 But freedom, as noble as an endeavor it may be, is not free.
 No, indeed.
-Freedom comes at a great cost, demanding not only vigilance by the Republic’s citizenry, but exacting payment in blood.
+Freedom comes at a great cost, demanding not only vigilance by the Republic’s citizenry, but often times exacting payment in blood.

 Freedom does not come without a fight.
 In our world, to be free is still a rarer occurrence than we might like to believe.
 For a nation to remain free, it is dependent on those who serve it by protecting it and what it stands for.
 To date, some 1.2 million soldiers, men and women alike, have laid down their lives so that you and I might know what it is to live free.

 The price of freedom is something we should remember and celebrate on days like the 4th of July.
 In respect for those who sacrificed their all, we need to continue to be a watchful people, standing up for our freedoms so that those who died defending our right to enjoy them did not die in vain.
 It is the least we can do to honor those who gave their all for us to have the opportunity to enjoy our all.

 Freedom means that we have the right to disagree and to voice opposing viewpoints.
 It’s not only okay that we don’t see eye-to-eye on everything, it’s necessary for liberty to exist.
 Freedom doesn’t mean we always do things my way or your way.
 Freedom requires that at times we find common ground and to do things our way.